Ircam-WAM/improtech-website/pages/partners.md

 - Annenberg Center, Philadelphia,
 - Ars Nova Workshop, Philadelphia.

 Ircam STMS Lab is a joint Lab of IRCAM, Ministry of Culture, CNRS, and Pierre et Marie Curie University.
 The DYCI2 Project is operated by Ircam-STMS, Inria, and University of La Rochelle.
+The Jazz augmenté project is operated by Compagnie Lubat, EHESS, Ircam.

 ---